alterfw/docs/docs/http/request.md

 # Headers

-Ampersand will automatically parse all HTTP request headers.
+Alter will automatically parse all HTTP request headers.
 You can access the request headers using the request object's `headers` property.

 ```php